J-Yhwh/browse-track-analyze/README.md

 __A privacy focused tool for understanding how websites track users across browsers and operating systems.__

 A practical Python project that extracts and analyzes browser cookies and tracking data across different operating system and platforms in latent form from the cache.
-The collected data are then collated and parsed by EDA(Exploratory Data Analytics).
+The collated data are then parsed by EDA(Exploratory Data Analytics).
 Machine Learning is then applied to identify behavioural patterns, clustering, and potentially invasive tracking.

 ### Goal
 To understand, and visualize how browsers handle user tracking, raising awareness about digital privacy in real-world environments.